 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 To ensure that tap water is safe to drink, U.S. EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 U.S. FDA regulations establish limits for contaminants in bottled water that shall provide the same protection for public health.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline.
 (800-426-4791) The sources of drinking water (both tap and bottled water) includes rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
-Contaminants that may be present in source water include: Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agriculture livestock operations and wildlife.
-Example: Coliforms are bacteria which are naturally present in the environment and are used as an indicator that other. potentially-harmful bacteria may be present.
-Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.
-Example: Some people who drink water containing barium in excess of the maximum contaminant level over many years could experience and increase in their blood pressure.
-Organic contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and residential uses.
-Example: Some people who drink water containing atrazine well in excess of the maximum contaminant level over many years could experience problems with their cardiovascular system or reproductive difficulties.
+Contaminants that may be present In accordance with administrative regulation 401 KAR Chapter 8, the following table represents the most recent sampling data from 2015 unless testing is required less than once a year, which is noted in the table.